Maryland Name Change FAQ

 (ii) An affidavit that has been sworn before a notary public of this State and states that they are the parents of the child and are making this request of their own free will.

 Our name change forms are not to be used when the name change is a result of marriage -- a simpler procedure should be involved.
-Please click here for specific information regarding name change as a result of marriage.

 Our name change products and services are not to be used in connection with an adoption or paternity action, since in such cases the name change should be done as part of that case or proceeding.